 - Use a doormat – Believe it or not, a doormat can be a great way to track in pesticides, dirt and other kinds of pollutants which can easily get wiped off when someone enters your home.
 As an additional tip, make sure to force your guests to remove their shoes before entering your home.

 Preventing Diseases And Disorders – One Tip At A Time

 Many homeowners do not know that low air quality has a big effect on their health – as well as mood.
 It can be caused by a number of factors such as pollution from the outside, poor building materials as well as emissions.

 The truth is, we are living in a fast-paced world and an era of industrialization.
 So, the fastest way to check your home’s air quality is by using an indoor air quality testing kit, which can be bought from Amazon or your nearest hardware store.

-Schedule A Control Today – Optimize Your Indoor Air Quality
+Schedule A Consultation Today – Optimize Your Indoor Air Quality

 At Simon Air Quality, we pride ourselves on helping homeowners in Ottawa improve their indoor air quality with the right tactics and methods.
 We specialize in control, maintenance and protection of indoor air quality – and can help you get rid of your mould, asbestos, VOC or radon contaminants from your home or office.